bingogome/samm/README.md

 Works both on Linux and Windows.

-This assumes cv2 and pytorch are in your environment.
+This assumes Cuda, cv2 and pytorch are in your environment.

 ```bash
 git clone git@github.com:bingogome/samm.git